Conduct an assessment

 • The Business Steward has a global role with the Workflow > Participate in Workflow global permission, for example, AI Business User or AI Legal Reviewer.

-Tip If you are going to be using AI Governance, meaning you have the AI Business User or AI Legal Reviewer global permission, and you have the Business Steward resource role for the domain (for the Asset > Add and Attribute > Add resource permissions), then you already meet the requirements mentioned here, without further configuration.
+Tip If you are going to be using AI Governance, meaning that you have the AI Business User or AI Legal Reviewer global permission, and you have the Business Steward resource role for the domain (for the Asset > Add and Attribute > Add resource permissions), then you already meet the requirements mentioned here, without further configuration.

 Steps